 TiM and MyPathway?

 TiM stands for Telehealth in Motor Neuron Disease.
-The TiM platform is a system through which people with MND and their carers can enter data about their condition on a weekly basis.
-Their answers are automatically analysed and are available to their MND care team, who can then take action.
+The TiM platform is a system through which people living with MND and their carers can enter data about their condition on a weekly or fortnightly basis.
+Their answers are then available to their MND care team, who can then take any action necessary to support the person living with MND.

-We are using a company called ADI who already provides this service to other patients in Sheffield Teaching Hospitals, using a program called MyPathway.
+We are partnering with a company called ADI who already provide a similar service to other patients in Sheffield Teaching Hospitals, using a program called MyPathway.
 This is an NHS approved, secure system which makes sure that the information is safe and kept confidential.

-You will be invited to sign up for MyPathway if you are a patient under the care of Sheffield MND Care and Research Centre, or you are the main carer for someone who has signed up.
+You will be invited to sign up for TiM on MyPathway if you are a patient under the care of Sheffield MND Care and Research Centre, or you are the main informal carer for someone who has signed up.

 Once you have given your details you will be sent questionnaires to fill in every week.
 You can choose when and where to complete them.
 They should take around 5-10 minutes per week and you can ask someone to help fill them in for you if you wish.
 Carers will be asked to fill in questionnaires every two weeks.

-We will also use the TiM to send you information about MND that we think might be relevant to you.
-This might include information about the COVID-19 outbreak or about other things related to MND.
+We will also use TiM on MyPathway to send you information about MND that we think might be relevant to you.
+This might include information about COVID-19 or about other things related to MND.

-The information is sent immediately to the Sheffield MND care team who will look at your answers.
-If they are happy with the answers, they will send you a message to tell you this.
+The information is sent immediately to the Sheffield MND care team who will regularly look at your answers.
 If they need to take action, they may contact you, your carer, or another member of the care team.
+You may not receive a message if everything is okay with your scores.

 TiM is not an emergency or urgent service.
 If you are unwell or have an urgent problem, you should seek medical attention as you always would.